filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Proof-of-Storage (PoSt)

-Many blockchain networks are underpinned by the notion that participating actors supply something of value to the blockchain - a contribution that is hard to fake, but which, if actually made, can be trivially verified.
+Many blockchain networks are underpinned by the notion that participants supply something of value to the blockchain - a contribution that is hard to fake, but which, if actually made, can be trivially verified.
 Blockchains based in this approach are often said to require "Proof-of-_X_", where _X_ is the valued